Tag Archives: Churches of Brantley County GA

 John Ammons, NC & GA Militias Revolutionary War (1760 – 1852) One of Marion’s Men

-This headstone, placed by the Sons of the American Revolution, is of great significance to genealogists and students of the American Revolution for its connection to General Francis Marion, better known as the Swamp Fox.
+This headstone, placed by the Sons of the American Revolution, honors a member of General Francis Marion’s command.
+Marion was known as the Swamp Fox.

 Daniel F. Gill, Sr. (15 September 1905 – 18 December 1981)